 What information can be found in the articles of association?

-- regulations on the rights of shareholders
+- the rights of shareholders

-- the appointment of directors,
+- the appointment and removal of company directors

-- and the distribution of dividends.
+- distribution of shareholders’ dividends

 Who can see my articles of association?